 Welborne - Fareham's New Town!

 Despite the 2011 'Stop Fareham New Town' campaign (see below) the Borough council is going ahead with plans for its development, one of two 'strategic development areas' first mooted a few years ago.
 The one at Hedge End has been abandoned, at least for now - see press release (July 2010).
-In late April 2013 the council produced its draft plan for the town that is now to be called Welborne.
-The plan is out for consultation from Monday 29th April to Monday 10th June 2013.
-In its first look at the proposals, CPRE Hampshire and its coalition partners have raised concerns about:
+In late April 2013 the council produced its first draft plan for the town that is now to be called Welborne, and will be developed between 2015 and 2036.
+This was consulted on in Spring 2013.
+A further round of consultation on the published plan took place from February to April 2014 prior to it being submitted for independent examination by a planning inspector later in 2014.
+In its response to this latest consultation CPRE Hampshire have welcomed the reduction in total housing to 6,000 dwellings but continue to have concerns about:

 The sections below show how these plans and our campaign has evolved since 2010.